MrAlexSee/InterviewTopics/README.md

 * Inheritance
 * Interface = collection of methods (mostly abstract)
 * Polymorphism = using subclasses (more than one form)
-* Virtual function = can be overriden
+* Virtual function = can be overridden

 ### Unit testing